MadameMalady/My-Waydroid-Manager/README.md

-# This project is currently retired, feel free to make sontributions if you like, but the devs priorities are with other work currently 07/19/24
+# This project is currently retired, feel free to make contributions if you like, but the devs priorities are with other work currently 07/19/24

 # My Waydroid Manager